Families and Kids

 1. Visit the Desert Botanical Garden

 Kick-off your year by experiencing the natural beauty of the Sonoran Desert at the Desert Botanical Garden.
 From towering saguaros to delicate wildflowers, the garden is home to more than 50,000 desert plants from arid regions around the world.
-And lucky for us, it’s in Phoenix, just across the bridge from Downtown Tempe.
+And lucky for us, it’s located just across the bridge from Downtown Tempe.

 Keep up with our ever-evolving list of new places to dine and drink in Tempe.
-So far, 2023 has brought grand openings for Cocina Chiwas, Goldwater Brewing Co. at The Crossings, four concepts at Omni Tempe Hotel at ASU and more!

 4. Hike “A” Mountain at sunrise